thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

         # } #
     </script>

-This template is what is used to display the errors from server.
+This template is used to display the errors from server.
 The template takes an object with two properties: **field** and **messages**.
 The **field** property is the name of the property on the **OrderDetailViewModel** that the errors apply to.
 The **messages** property contains all of the error messages associated with the property.
 All this template does is generate an &lt;li&gt; with the **field** as text and a nested &lt;ul&gt; that contains the error messages for the **field**.

-Now lets see how the event handler is setup:
+Now let's see how the event handler is set up:

     window.SalesHub.OrderDetails_Error = function (args) {
         if (args.errors) {